ninac13/Create-TaskQuestions/Free Response.md

   DOMSelect.settings.style.display = "";
 }
 /* This program function checks to see if an input is a file, and then it inserts it to a class of text.
-If the  */
+If the input is not a file, then it inserts the items text content, ensuring both types can be inputted into the function. */

 ```